bhaskarkotakonda/deepdives/content/posts/What_is_Computing.md

 description: "If you’re good with computers, if you’re good at basic mathematics, if you’re good at writing, if you’re good at speaking, and if you like reading, you’re set for life."
 socialImage: "/media/comp.jpeg"
 ---
+> The computer is the most powerful tool ever invented by humanity.
+In your pocket, you're carrying the single most powerful thing that all of humanity has ever invented ...
+Every little bit you can do to figure out how to use that better than you did before is going to give you enormous leverage. - *Naval Ravikanth*

 The history of computing is a history of building abstractions.